 13.8 Alternative dispute resolution.
 Alternative dispute resolution is a process where an independent body considers the facts of a dispute and seeks to resolve it, without you having to go to court.
 If you are not happy with how we have handled any complaint, you may want to contact the alternative dispute resolution provider we use.
 We can provide details on request.

 Payable in advance when booking appointments at our clinic:

-For new clients booking an appointment with a Nurse or Practitioner: The clinic will request a fully refundable £50 deposit from all new clients for all appointments with Nurses/Practitioners (both consultations and treatments).
-This fee is to secure the appointment time and will either be used as credit towards the first treatment or will be refunded to the client, should they not wish to go ahead with treatment.
+For all clients booking an appointment with a Nurse or Practitioner: The clinic will request a fully refundable £50 deposit from all clients for all appointments with Nurses/Practitioners (both consultations and treatments).
+This fee is to secure the appointment time and will either be used as credit towards the last treatment or will be refunded to the client, should they not wish to go ahead with treatment.

 Cancellation charges are applicable in the following circumstances:

 • Making contact within 24 hours of the scheduled appointment with a request to reschedule.